Skip to main content

 Closure EquationThe fundamental relationship between horizontal irradiance components: GHI = DNI × cos(θz) + DHI, where θz is the solar zenith angle.
 This equation states that global horizontal irradiance equals the horizontal projection of direct normal irradiance plus diffuse horizontal irradiance.
 Used for quality control validation and to calculate missing irradiance components.

-Day AngleThe angular position of Earth in its orbit, measured in radians from the start of the year.
+Day AngleThe angular position of earth in its orbit, measured in radians from the start of the year.
 Ranges from 0 to 2π over the course of a year and is used in calculating extraterrestrial irradiance and the equation of time.

-DeclinationThe angular distance of a celestial object north or south of the celestial equator, analogous to latitude on Earth.
+DeclinationThe angular distance of a celestial object north or south of the celestial equator, analogous to latitude on earth.
 Solar declination ranges from +23.45° (summer solstice) to −23.45° (winter solstice) and determines the sun’s path across the sky at different times of year.

 DecompositionThe process of separating global horizontal irradiance (GHI) into its direct (DNI) and diffuse (DHI) components using empirical models.
 Common decomposition models include Erbs, Reindl, and DIRINT.
 These models use the clearness index and other parameters to estimate the fraction of irradiance that is direct vs. diffuse based on atmospheric conditions.